10 CBA practice questions with full explanations on every option. Original questions written against the current CNCF curriculum.

 Incorrect.
 Dependency versions are managed by package manifests and the workspace tooling.

-BTo change deployment-time environment variables
+BTo change deployment-time environment

 Incorrect.
 Deployment-time values belong in Backstage configuration or environment variables.